Iberodactylus: Skull

 The fossil skull fragment has a preserved length of 198 mm and a height of 128 mm.
 The snout or rostrum is somewhat expanded at the front.
 The palate is keeled on the midline and turns upwards at the front.

 The snout bears a crest of which the base alone has been preserved.
 The front edge of the crest is positioned above the fifth tooth socket.
 The base of the crest is wide in side view, despite lacking its rear edge.
 The fracture in the fossil reveals that the bone wall is about 1.5 mm thick, and the crest is filled with small bone struts called trabeculae.
 The crest is triangular in cross-section.
 Its sides are covered by vertical ridges and troughs.
 These run parallel to the forward curvature of the crest.
 Because the crest, a plausible display structure, is relatively robust, the authors assumed that the specimen represents a male individual.
 The fossil resembles Hamipterus but in that latter genus, the snout is lower and the front edge of the crest straighter.
 On the base of the edge small holes are visible.
 Their edges seem to be too sharp for them to be natural foramina in the bone wall.
 It was suggested that they could be tunnels made by bone-eating larvae of beetles.
 In 2014, it was assumed that they represented exit holes of a salt gland, unique for the entire Pterosauria.

 The maxilla bears at least eight conical teeth.
 The teeth have an elliptical cross-section.
 They are positioned more laterally on the jaw.
 The teeth increase in size until the third tooth, which with a width of 2 cm is twice as wide as the first tooth.
 The fourth tooth becomes abruptly smaller and is about as large as the first.
 The fifth tooth is larger and the sixth is about as wide as the third.
 The seventh and eight teeth again abruptly decline in size, being somewhat smaller than the first one.

 Phylogeny

 Iberodactylus was, within the Anhangueria, placed in the clade Hamipteridae, named in the same 2019 article.
 It was recovered as the sister species of Hamipterus.
 The close affinity with a Chinese form would prove that the Anhangueria originated from the east of Laurasia.
-The cladogram below follows a topology made by Rodrigo Pêgas and colleagues in 2019.
+The cladogram below follows a topology made by Rubi Pêgas and colleagues in 2019.
 They recovered Iberodactylus within the family Hamipteridae, as originally proposed in its description.